 The Kaleider screen images to the right illustrate the creation and rendered result of a Cone Funnel.
 The Masking feature has been enabled, in this case with the Mask Shape set to Mandala, using a grayish color as the Mask Background. (click to enlarge) =>

 After a Funnel type has been selected, an outline of the Funnel shape will appear on the screen.
 The two outer rings define the 'shell' of the Funnel, which contains the portion of the image that will be reflected.
 (The width of the Funnel Shell is somewhat analogous to the distance between the two hypothetical mirrors.)
 The Funnel shape can be clicked and dragged with the mouse to the desired position on the screen.
 The mouse can also be used to adjust the overall Funnel dimensions and the shell thickness.

 The Shifting Effects feature makes it easy to reposition the 'tile' and underlying source image by clicking and dragging with the mouse.
-The button on Kaleid Tools can be pressed to re-render a Funnel with Improved Quality, often producing a smoother, less-pixelated result.
+A default Quality Level can be specified for Funnels with the Quality Control screen (click the button on Kaleid Tools).

 Several more examples of rendered Funnels can be viewed among the Kaleider Sample Images.